Nikita Khrushchev: Early life

-Khrushchev was born on 15 April 1894 in Kalinovka (within what was then Dmitriyevsky Uyezd, Kursk Governorate), a Russian village in what is now Khomutovsky District, Kursk Oblast, near the present Ukrainian border.
-His parents, Sergei Khrushchev and Kseniya Khrushcheva, were poor Russian peasants, and had a daughter two years Nikita's junior, Irina.
+Nikita Sergeyevich Khrushchev was born on 15 April 1894 in Kalinovka, a Russian village in what is now the Khomutovsky District of Kursk Oblast, near the present Ukrainian border.
+At the time, Kalinovka was part of Dmitriyevsky Uyezd in the Kursk Governorate of the Russian Empire.
+His parents, Sergei Khrushchev and Kseniya Khrushcheva were poor Russian peasants, and had a daughter two years Nikita's junior, Irina.
 Sergei Khrushchev was employed in a number of positions in the Donbas area of far eastern Ukraine, working as a railwayman, as a miner, and laboring in a brick factory.
 Wages were much higher in the Donbas than in the Kursk region, and Sergei Khrushchev generally left his family in Kalinovka, returning when he had enough money.
 When Nikita was six or seven, the family moved to Yuzovka (now Donetsk) for about a year before returning to Kalinovka.

 Kalinovka was a peasant village; Khrushchev's teacher, Lydia Shevchenko, later stated that she had never seen a village as poor.
 Nikita worked as a herdsboy from an early age.
 He was schooled for a total of four years, part in the village school and part under Shevchenko's tutelage in Kalinovka's state school.
 According to Khrushchev's memoirs, Shevchenko was a freethinker who upset the villagers by not attending church, and when her brother visited, she gave Khrushchev books which had been banned by the Imperial Government.
 She urged Nikita to seek further education, but family finances did not permit this.